MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/delete-data.md

 ### Soft delete

-With [soft delete](../concepts/data-soft-delete), data isn't necessarily deleted from storage artifacts.
+With [Soft delete overview](data-soft-delete.md), data isn't necessarily deleted from storage artifacts.
 This method marks all matching records as deleted, so that they'll be filtered out in queries, and doesn't require significant system resources.

 :::moniker range="azure-data-explorer"
 ### Purge

-With [purge](../concepts/data-purge), extents that have one or more records to be deleted, are replaced with new extents in which those records don't exist.
+With [purge](data-purge.md), extents that have one or more records to be deleted, are replaced with new extents in which those records don't exist.
 This deletion process isn't immediate, requires significant system resources, and can take a whole day to complete.
 ::: moniker-end